Break Forth July 11

 And David came to Baalperazim, and David smote them there, and said, The LORD hath broken forth upon mine enemies before me, as the breach of waters.
 Therefore he called the name of that place Baalperazim.

-David went up and fought the battle, I can picture King David directing his army and seeing his men swath through the enemy like a dam’s wall breaking.
-That’s why he named it Baalperazim, which means: As the breach of waters.
+David went up and fought the battle, and I can picture King David directing his army and seeing his men swath through the enemy like a dam's wall breaking.
+That's why he named it Baalperazim, which means: As the breach of waters.

 Get a word from God, a word to go on, let Him break forth your circumstances.